Support Sustainable Local Food Systems

 From field to fork, an average dinner travels 1,500 miles.
 But your food doesn’t have to travel halfway around the planet.
 When you buy from local farms, your dollars stay within your community and support local farmers.
 When you choose organic, you are investing in healthy food and a clean environment.

 Visit www.LocalHarvest.org for a farm or market near you.
-Check out the Eat Well Guide or Fair Food Forager for a list of local and sustainable eating options wherever you go.
 Promote Wholesome Wave and their innovative programs enabling underserved consumers to make healthier food choices by increasing access to healthy and locally grown food.
-Get connected with the Slow Food movement to raise awareness about how our food choices can positively influence how food is cultivated, produced and distributed.
+Get connected with the Slow Food movement, which now supports a growing global network of Slow Food Farms practicing agroecological growing methods, to raise awareness about how our food choices can positively influence how food is cultivated, produced and distributed.

 Learn more about businesses and organizations that are creating solutions and driving positive change in the food industry.
+The Chef Ann Foundation helps school districts band together through Values-Aligned Purchasing Collectives to buy local, organic, and sustainably grown food at scale.
 Many business members of 1% For The Planet are supporting sustainable local food systems.
 Patagonia Provisions recognizes that what and how we choose to eat makes a significant impact on the environment and offers a growing selection of foods that address environmental issues and support local food producers.
 The Monterey Bay Aquarium Seafood Watch programs helps consumers make better seafood choices for a healthy ocean, offering Consumer Guides and a convenient Seafood Watch App to locate or share businesses that serve sustainable seafood.

 Support Farm Aid and their effort to keep family farmers on their land.
 Farm Aid supports family farmers by inspiring people to choose local food from family farms.
-Find good food from family farmers and explore Farm Aid’s Homegrown resources to share skills like growing, cooking and food preservation.
+Explore Farm Aid’s 10 Ways to Support Family Farm Agriculture for concrete action steps, or check out their HOMEGROWN 101s to learn skills like growing, cooking, and food preservation.
+Want food rescue closer to a stage near you?
+The Farmlink Project connects farms with surplus food to communities facing food insecurity.

 Speak up for your vision of a sustainable local food system.